rileyhales/gldas/docs/api.rst

 ================

 There are 4 help functions.
 Each return JSON objects containing information to assist in building a valid timeseries request.
+Each function requires no arguments and or authentication.
 The helpers are:

 #. help
 #. timeOptions